JF1492: Why Apartment Syndications? Part 1 of 2: Syndication School With Theo Hicks

 In regards to apartments, a syndication is generally a partnership between the general partners, which is the syndicator, and the limited partners, which are the passive investors, to acquire and sell an apartment community while sharing in the profits.

-That was a mouthful… Essentially, what an apartment syndication is, is a raising money from qualified investors to acquire apartment communities, while sharing in the profits.
+That was a mouthful… Essentially, what an apartment syndication is, is raising money from qualified investors to acquire apartment communities, while sharing in the profits.
 The high-level apartment syndication process based off of that definition is first you select a target investment market – this is where you’re actually going to invest.

 Next, you’re going to build your core real estate team, which includes a property management company, a real estate broker, a mortgage broker or a lender, a real estate and securities attorney, and a CPA.
-Next you’re going to focus on finding capital and securing verbal commitments for investors.
+Next, you’re going to focus on finding capital and securing verbal commitments for investors.

-Once you have the market picked, team in place and the money, then you’re gonna start looking for actual deals.
+Once you have the market picked, team in place, and the money, then you’re gonna start looking for actual deals.
 As deals start to come in, you’re gonna underwrite these deals, which is when you do the financial analysis and submit offers on qualified deals.

 Once the deal is under contract, assuming your offer is accepted, you’re going to perform the due diligence and secure financing from your lender, as well as secure actual commitments from your investors to fund the deal, at which point you will close and execute your business plan, and eventually sell the property for a profit.

-That’s the high-level overview, and for each of those, later on in this syndication school we’re gonna go into a ton of detail, as well as provide you with free documents in order to help you with each of those steps in the process.
+That’s the high-level overview, and for each of those, later on in this Syndication School, we’re gonna go into a ton of detail, as well as provide you with free documents in order to help you with each of those steps in the process.

-Now, with an apartment syndication being the act of raising money from qualified investors to acquire apartment communities while sharing in the profits, when you are determining whether or not that’s something you want to do, the two main questions you wanna ask yourself once you made the decision to actually buy apartments, is do you wanna raise money to buy apartments, or do you wanna use your own money to buy apartments?
+Now, with an apartment syndication being the act of raising money from qualified investors to acquire apartment communities while sharing in the profits, when you are determining whether or not that’s something you want to do, the two main questions you wanna ask yourself, once you made the decision to actually buy apartments, is do you wanna raise money to buy apartments, or do you wanna use your own money to buy apartments?
 Or do you want to be the person who actually manages the deal, so do you wanna be the general partner, or do you wanna be the limited partner and be the passive in the deal?

 Those are the two main decisions you have to make, again, after you made the decision to buy apartments, which we’ll go over in part two, comparing investing in apartments to all of the other strategies.